Dizziness and Imbalance

 • Other issues – Feelings of dizziness are typically not an indication of an issue with the brain.
 However, in some cases dizziness may be one of the symptoms of a larger issue.

-If you’re concerned about your feelings of dizziness or if you have been unable to get a diagnosis and relief, contact a member of the NY Neurology Associates team today.
+If you’re concerned about your feelings of dizziness or if you have been unable to get a diagnosis and relief, contact a member of Cayman Neurology and Pain Management team today.